 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Ms Chapman has recently been living elsewhere while builders undertake renovations at her Bush Rd property in Mosgiel, and was pleased to learn from them last week that the fantails had just started roosting in the brick farm shed.
+Ms Chapman has recently been living elsewhere while builders undertake renovations at her Bush Rd property, and was pleased to learn from them last week that the fantails had just started roosting in the brick farm shed.

 The birds began roosting at dusk, shortly after 5pm, then flew off at dawn and, through the day, also visited the builders by flying into the nearby farmhouse while they worked, she said.